ilri/csv-metadata-quality/README.md

 - `é` is the Unicode code points `U+0065` + `U+0301`

 Read more about [Unicode normalization](https://withblue.ink/2019/03/11/why-you-need-to-normalize-unicode-strings.html).

+### Encoding Issues aka "Mojibake"
+[Mojibake](https://en.wikipedia.org/wiki/Mojibake) is a phenomenon that occurs when text is decoded using an unintended character encoding.
+This usually presents itself in the form of strange, garbled characters in the text.
+Enabling "unsafe" fixes will attempt to correct these, for example:

+- CIAT PublicaÃ§ao → CIAT Publicaçao
+- CIAT PublicaciÃ³n → CIAT Publicación

+Pay special attention to the output of the script as well as the resulting file to make sure no new issues have been introduced.
+The ideal way to solve these issues is to avoid it in the first place.
+See [this guide about opening CSVs in UTF-8 format in Excel](https://www.itg.ias.edu/content/how-import-csv-file-uses-utf-8-character-encoding-0).

 ## AGROVOC Validation
 You can enable validation of metadata values in certain fields against the AGROVOC REST API with the `--agrovoc-fields` option.
 For example, in addition to agricultural subjects, many countries and regions are also present AGROVOC.
 Enable this validation by specifying a comma-separated list of fields: